kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 27. What is difference between calculated measure and calculated column?

-Measure :

-Works on filter context, return different data results depending on filters applied, not stored in RAM and can be reused for other measures

-Columns :

-Works on row context means used for row by row calculation, takes up space in RAM and recalculates itself only on data source refresh
+Calculated Column - Calculated row by row, Stored in the table, Uses row context, Calculated during data refresh, Increases model size

+Calculated Measure - Calculated on the fly, Not stored in table, Uses filter context, Calculated at query time, Does not increase model size

+Calculated columns are computed row by row and stored in the model, while calculated measures are calculated dynamically based on filter context and used for aggregations.

 # 28. What is difference between Count() and CountA() function?